wachin/DrumBurp/ROADMAP_Win_Workflow.md

 ## Step 9: Test GitHub Actions on a Branch

+- [x] Confirm GitHub Actions is enabled on github.com.
+- [x] Confirm workflow permissions allow the release job to create releases.
 - [ ] Push a normal branch, for example `dev`.
 - [ ] Open the run in the **Actions** tab.
 - [ ] Confirm that `build_windows` passes.